Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

                   1.25 .* leadfield4*s4 + ...
                   randn(301, 1000)*0.04e-8;

 We will now compute the spatial filters using the covariance estimated from the data combined across the two conditions.
 In this way we will end up with a single set of spatial filters, and thus, in comparing across the two conditions, we ensure that the depth bias is the same for condition 1 and 2.
 The covariance of the data combined across the 2 conditions can be computed in several ways, e.g. by averaging the single condition covariances.
 Here, we first concatenate the data and subsequently compute the covariance.
-Now we will use the MATLAB `cov` function, rather than computing the covariance 'by hand’ (i.e. by first computing the mean across time etc.).
+Now we will use the MATLAB `cov` function, rather than computing the covariance 'by hand’ (i.e., by first computing the mean across time etc.).

     C2 = cov([sensordata sensordata2]');
     iCr2 = inv(C2+eye(301)*1e-19);